Gwali-1/Swytch/Documentation/Swytch-Docs/docs/ActorPool.md

 #### Example

-Let's look at a simple example of an actor that receives a message and logs it:
+Let's look at a simple example of how you would write  an actor that receives a message and logs it:

 ```csharp
 public class LoggingActor : ReceiveActor